github/codeql/docs/language/writing-codeql-queries/codeql-queries/about-data-flow-analysis.rst

 See the following tutorials for more information about analyzing data flow in specific languages:

-- ":doc:`Analyzing data flow in C/C++ <codeql-language-guides:codeql-for-cpp/analyzing-data-flow-in-cpp>`"
+- ":ref:`Analyzing data flow in C/C++ <analyzing-data-flow-in-cpp>`"
-- ":doc:`Analyzing data flow in C# <codeql-language-guides:codeql-for-csharp/analyzing-data-flow-in-csharp>`"
+- ":ref:`Analyzing data flow in C# <analyzing-data-flow-in-csharp>`"
-- ":doc:`Analyzing data flow in Java <codeql-language-guides:codeql-for-java/analyzing-data-flow-in-java>`"
+- ":ref:`Analyzing data flow in Java <analyzing-data-flow-in-java>`"
-- ":doc:`Analyzing data flow in JavaScript/TypeScript <codeql-language-guides:codeql-for-javascript/analyzing-data-flow-in-javascript>`"
+- ":ref:`Analyzing data flow in JavaScript/TypeScript <analyzing-data-flow-in-javascript>`"
-- ":doc:`Analyzing data flow and tracking tainted data in Python <codeql-language-guides:codeql-for-python/analyzing-data-flow-and-tracking-tainted-data-in-python>`"
+- ":ref:`Analyzing data flow and tracking tainted data in Python <analyzing-data-flow-and-tracking-tainted-data-in-python>`"

 .. pull-quote::